 It is possible, due to the borrower’s changed circumstances or a significant decrease in the value of the borrower’s property, that it may be prudent for us to accept a lower repayment amount which could leave a shortfall for investors.
 Alternatively, we may decide that a mortgagee sale will yield a better result for investors rather than accepting a lesser amount from a borrower.
 This could also result in a shortfall of funds (which the borrower and any guarantor is still obliged to meet).
 To learn more about what happens if there is a shortfall when a loan is repaid, click here

 Exiting an Investment early

 Should you wish to exit all or part of your investment prior to maturity, we do offer a Secondary Market service, which is where existing investments can be offered for resale (on our website) to other investors.
-In some situations, use of this service may incur an administrative charge of $175.00 and you should familiarise yourself with our Secondary Market rules so that there are no surprises.
+Use of this service incurs an administrative charge of $175.00 and you should familiarise yourself with our Secondary Market rules so that there are no surprises.